SemGuS-git/Semgus-Parser/README.md

 SemGuS files.
 Find the latest release and binaries on the [Releases page](https://github.com/SemGuS-git/Semgus-Parser/releases).

 ## Installation
 To install the stand-alone parsing tool, find the binary for your operating system on the [Releases page](https://github.com/SemGuS-git/Semgus-Parser/releases).
 Unzip it and put the `SemgusParser` (or `SemgusParser.exe`) in a convenient location.
 No other dependencies are required.
+You may have to mark it executable on Linux and macOS; just run `chmod a+x SemgusParser` in the folder with the binary.

 If you have the .NET 6 SDK installed, the parsing tool can also be installed automatically through NuGet:
 ```